HOW TO DECLUTTER – COMMON PROBLEMS AND FAQs

 Decluttering gets easier with practice so just dive in and get started!

 You could also start your decluttering in an easy place such as the bathroom, just until you find your feet.
-Tackling clutter hot-spots like the garage or attic when you’re just getting started is probably going to put your right off!
+Tackling clutter hot-spots like the garage or attic when you’re just getting started is probably going to put you right off!

-6. Throwing out my stuff by decluttering is a waste of money
+#6 Decluttering is a waste of money

 If you’re really worried about wasting money then consider selling your unwanted items and you’ll get some money back.
 If they’re high value items and in great condition, then you’d be silly not to.